Hannah Spearritt: 2003–present: Acting and television

+In July 2025, Spearritt was named in the line-up of Celebrity: SAS Who Dares Wins.

 Personal life

 Spearritt and Paul Cattermole met in 1994 when both were members of the National Youth Music Theatre.
 In 1999, Spearritt and Cattermole became members of S Club 7.
 They dated from 2001 until 2006.
 In 2006 Spearritt started dating Andrew-Lee Potts, her co-star on the series Primeval; the couple were engaged from 2008 until 2013.

 On 20 December 2018, it was announced that Spearritt had given birth to a baby girl.
-In December 2020, Spearritt announced the birth of her second child, a girl, both with her boyfriend Adam Thomas.
+In December 2020, Spearritt announced the birth of her second daughter, both with her then-partner Adam Thomas.

 Spearritt is the niece of Eddie Spearritt, who played professional football in the then-top level of the English football league system.

-In January 2023, Spearitt revealed that she and her family had been homeless over the recent Christmas period, after their landlord left them with two days to find a new place to stay.
-"What screwed us is we didn't have time to find another place," she said.
-"We had somewhere over Christmas but ran out of time before we could move in.
-It was just a couple of weeks.
-We were allowed to stay in our friend's office.
-We just used it as our living room."